-If you witness or suspect a wildlife violation, report it to your local conservation agent or call 1-800-392-1111 which is staffed 24 hours a day.
-You may remain anonymous, and you may ask to be considered for a reward.
+If you witness or suspect a wildlife violation, report it to your local conservation agent or call the OGT 24-hour, toll-free

 - Nature of suspected illegal activity

 How can you tell if someone is poaching?